canada-ca/OS-Advisory_Conseil-SO/en/Resources/open-first-day-agenda.md

 #### Description

-How your business and IT need to align in order to release open source software.
+- What it means for your team to release code as open source?
+- What are the questions you need to ask yourself?
+- How do you accompany your team in working in the open?

 [Back to Schedule](#schedule)